abdkar/studio/README.md

-# Firebase Studio
+# CV and Cover Letter Wizard

+## Introduction

-Firebase Studio is a Next.js application designed to streamline and enhance the job application process.
-It leverages powerful features to analyze CVs, generate cover letters, and craft new CVs, all within a user-friendly interface.
+CV and Cover Letter Wizard is a cutting-edge web application designed to help job seekers with their CVs and cover letters.
+Built with Next.js, it empowers users to effortlessly create, refine, and personalize their CVs and cover letters.
+This tool leverages advanced AI and natural language processing (NLP) to analyze CVs, generate tailored cover letters, and structure new CVs, all within a seamless and intuitive interface.

+**Target Audience:**

+This application is tailored for:

+*   **Job Seekers:** Individuals actively looking for new job opportunities who need to create or improve their CV and cover letter.
+*   **Professionals:** Those who wish to update or improve their CV and cover letter.

 ## Key Capabilities